chriskonnertz/translation-factory/README.md

 ## Configuration

 Open `config/translation_factory.php` to change the configuration.
 All settings are documented.

+## Current State

+This is an MVP (minimum viable product).
+The code quality is okay, but for sure it is not great.
+There is a lot of space for refactoring.
+This will happen if it turns out that this package actually meets someones needs.